KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 ## Heir Module Development

-Having finished an overlook of the Antara development layout, we are now prepared to create a simplified prototype of the [Heir module](../basic-docs/fluidity/fluidity-api/heir.html#introduction).
+Having finished an overview of the Antara development layout, we are now prepared to create a simplified prototype of the [Heir module](../basic-docs/fluidity/fluidity-api/heir.html#introduction).

 Our tasks are the following: